Prime-Leverage/.github/README.md

 ## Description

-This is a public static html website template and GitHub profile intended for use within [Prime Leverage](https://primeleverage.org) Organizations.
+This is a public static html website template and GitHub profile intended for use within [Prime Leverage](https://primeleverage.org).

 ## Profile